lando/php/docs/index.md

 ---
 title: PHP Lando Plugin
 description: Add a highly configurable php service to Lando for local development with all the power of Docker and Docker Compose; comes with composer, xdebug and multiple versions for lols.
-next: ./config.html
 ---

 # PHP

 [PHP](https://www.php.net/) is a popular scripting language that is especially suited for web development.
-It is often served by either [apache](https://docs.lando.dev/plugins/apache/) or [nginx](https://docs.lando.dev/plugins/nginx/).
+It is often served by either [apache](https://docs.lando.dev/plugins/apache/index.html) or [nginx](https://docs.lando.dev/plugins/nginx/index.html).

 You can easily add it to your Lando app by adding an entry to the [services](https://docs.lando.dev/services/lando-3.html) top-level config in your [Landofile](https://docs.lando.dev).